-- A fine will be imposed on balances not paid, up until payment is made, or arrangements for deferred payment have been agreed with the College Accountant.
-The charge is £5 for balances of £100 or less and £10 for balances over £100, although a greater charge may be imposed in exceptional circumstances. - Students who have unauthorized debts will be included in a list of defaulters, which will be presented to the Governing Body.
+- A fine will be imposed on balances not paid by the due date, up until payment is made, or arrangements for deferred payment have been agreed with the College Accountant.
+The charge is £5 for balances of £100 or less, £10 for balances over £100 and less than £1,000, and £50 for balances over £1,000 although a greater charge may be imposed in exceptional circumstances. - Students who have unauthorized debts will be included in a list of defaulters, which will be presented to the Governing Body.
 Those whose names appear on this list may not, for instance, be permitted to attend special College dinners or functions, or to book College rooms for guests or functions. - If the account has not been settled by the end of the term to which it applies, the student concerned may not be permitted to return into residence until the debt (including any penalty) has been paid.
 In such cases, future rights to college accommodation may be restricted.